Julynx/i3-master-stack/README.md

 bindsym $mod+Tab exec --no-startup-id $HOME/.config/i3/swapper
 ```

-Note: You may have to restart i3 for the changes to take effect.
+3) You may have to restart i3 or log out and log back in for the changes to take effect.

 ## Usage